Turkmenistan: Foreign relations

+Turkmenistan is the 83rd most peaceful country in the world, according to the 2024 Global Peace Index.

 Military

 The Armed Forces of Turkmenistan (Türkmenistanyň Ýaragly Güýçleri), known informally as the Turkmen National Army (Türkmenistanyň Milli goşun) is the national military of Turkmenistan.
 It consists of the Ground Forces, the Air Force and Air Defense Forces, Navy, and other independent formations (etc. Border Troops, Internal Troops and National Guard).

 Law enforcement

 The national police force in Turkmenistan is mostly governed by the Interior Ministry.
 The Ministry of National Security (KNB) is the intelligence-gathering asset.
-The Interior Ministry commands the 25,000 personnel of the national police force directly, while the KNB deals with intelligence and counter-intelligence work.
+The Interior Ministry commands the 25,000 personnel of the national police force directly, while the KNB deals with intelligence and counterintelligence work.